Ayodeji63/Savvy-Lisk/Readme.md

 ## Features

 - **ROSCA as a Service**: Members can easily create and manage saving groups on Telegram through the SavvyCircle bot.
 The platform enables seamless savings, lending, and borrowing within a trusted, decentralized framework.
-- **Automated Loan Distribution**: Using Chainlink Automation, the system ensures timely and fair loan distribution, reducing the reliance on centralized intermediaries.
 - **Telegram Integration**: Groups can manage their savings and lending operations directly through the Telegram app, creating a social experience where group communication and financial transactions are integrated.
 - **Transparent Transactions**: Every transaction within the group is visible and verifiable, eliminating any concerns about mismanagement or fraud.
 - **Stablecoin for Naira Pegged Transactions**: SavvyCircle introduces a stablecoin pegged to the Naira, allowing borderless payments and transactions within the platform without currency volatility.